yyshen/yyshen.github.io/_posts/2021-08-08-riscv_hyp_ext_interrupts.markdown

 they are the aliases of **hip.VSEIP** and **hie.VSEIE**.
 The same applies to other bits as well.
 For seL4, these delegations are enabled.
 Therefore, seL4 mainly uses **hvip** to inject interrupts without changing the the corresponding alias bits in **hip** and **hie**.

+The article is based on "The RISC-V Instruction Set Manual, Volume II: Privileged Architecture, Document Version 1.12-draft".
+The latest version can be downloaded from [https://github.com/riscv/riscv-isa-manual/releases/latest].